Circular Restricted Three-body Problem (CR3BP) Configuration

 7. Close the Component Browser.

-After creating the calculation objects for a particular coordinate system, the "Create" button will be unavailable.
+After creating the calculation objects for a particular coordinate system, Create will be unavailable.
 Optionally, you can create other new calculation objects for other coordinate systems.
 You can only "Remove" an object from the list if it has no dependent objects or existing objects outside the setup tool, such as in Analysis Workbench.
 For example, you cannot remove a coordinate system if there are dependent calculation objects.
 Additionally, once built, you cannot remove the ideal CB once it has been created.
 You can only update it.

 Modeling the new central body Noom